 Thank you for visiting “Our Long Goodbye.”
 I began my blog in July of 2012 and ended it in November of 2012, a few months after my mom died of Alzheimer’s.
 I used the blog genre as a way to organize and make sense of the nearly nine years of notes I kept while my family and I cared for my mom throughout her illness.

 In just those five months of blogging our story, I was lucky enough to have thousands of readers from over 50 countries around the world, perhaps a testament to how this disease is universal: people of all ethnic backgrounds, classes, and religions must face the difficulties of Alzheimer’s.
+In the four-plus years since I stopped writing this blog, it has been read in over 90 countries.

 You can skip around and read my individual blog entries—in fact I wrote them as “stand alone” pieces—but if you’d like to know the story from the beginning, please start here: